KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/4service/README.md

 </div>
 ```

 Save your files and take a look in Chrome.
 Oh no!
 Now we're not showing any questions!
-Before we configure the TriviaComponent to use the new `@Input` property, let's make one more change in the HTML.
+We need to configure the parent component.
+Before we do so, let's make one more change in the HTML.

 >[!TIP]
 >Enable auto save in VS Code to avoid manually saving after each change by selecting **File** :fas fa-long-arrow-alt-right: **Auto Save**.